 Cozumel is the quieter alternative to Cancun and Playa del Carmen.
 Actually, one of the best things to do in Playa del Carmen is to take a ferry across to tranquil Cozumel.
 In Playa del Carmen, the terminal is located downtown near the main square.
 In just 45 minutes, you’ll cross the sea and arrive in Cozumel.
 Click here for the Cozumel Ferry schedule, which includes costs.

 When is The Best Time to Visit Cozumel?

-The best time to visit Cozumel is during the months from March to June, before the hurricane season commences.
+Mexico travel can be enjoyed year-round, but the best time to visit Cozumel is during the months from March to June, before the hurricane season commences.
 The hottest months are July and August which coincides with the hurricane season that lasts until November.
 Winter is Cozumel’s busiest period and it runs from December through to March.